microsoft/vscode-docs/docs/editor/github-copilot.md

 You can read more about Copilot and how to use it in VS Code in the [GitHub Copilot documentation](https://docs.github.com/copilot/getting-started-with-github-copilot?tool=vscode).

-Or check out the [VS Code Copilot Series](https://www.youtube.com/playlist?list=PLj6YeMhvp2S5_hvBl2SE-7YCHYlLQ0bPt) on Youtube, where you can find more introductory content as well as programming-specific videos for using Copilot with [Python](https://www.youtube.com/watch?v=DSHfHT5qnGc), [C#](https://www.youtube.com/watch?v=VsUQlSyQn1E), [Java](https://www.youtube.com/watch?v=zhCB95cE0HY), [PowerShell](https://www.youtube.com/watch?v=EwtRzAFiXEM), and more.
+Or check out the [VS Code Copilot Series](https://www.youtube.com/playlist?list=PLj6YeMhvp2S5_hvBl2SE-7YCHYlLQ0bPt) on YouTube, where you can find more introductory content as well as programming-specific videos for using Copilot with [Python](https://www.youtube.com/watch?v=DSHfHT5qnGc), [C#](https://www.youtube.com/watch?v=VsUQlSyQn1E), [Java](https://www.youtube.com/watch?v=zhCB95cE0HY), [PowerShell](https://www.youtube.com/watch?v=EwtRzAFiXEM), and more.

 ## Common questions